-PRESENTATION OF THE ASSOCIATION MUZIO CLEMENTI DE BARCELONA
+PRESENTATION OF THE MUZIO CLEMENTI ASSOCIATION OF BARCELONA

 Barcelona, November 23, 2017

-On November 23, the Clementi Day, organized by the CATALAN SOCIETY OF MUSICOLOGY (SCMus), in conjunction with the MUZIO CLEMENTI DE BARCELONA ASSOCIATION (AMCB) and with the collaboration of the MUSEUM OF THE MUSIC OF BARCELONA took place.
-The sessions were held at the headquarters of the Institut d’Estudis Catalans in the morning and at the Museum de la Musica in the evening.
-The aim of the day was to officially present the Association and to offer some informative presentations about the figure of the great Italian musician and what he represents in the history of music.
+On November 23, the Clementi Day, organized by the Catalan Society of Musicology (SCMus), in conjunction with the Muzio Clementi Association of Barcelona (AMCB) and with the collaboration of the Museum of Music of Barcelona took place.
+The sessions were held at the headquarters of the Institut d’Estudis Catalans in the morning and at the Museum of Music of Barcelona in the evening.
+The aim of the day was to officially present the Muzio Clementi Association of Barcelona and to offer some informative presentations about the figure of the great Italian musician and what he represents in the history of music.
 The latter in the main goal of AMCB.

 The day began with the words of the director of the SCMus, Dr. Jordi Ballester, who welcomed the board of the Association and the speakers and stressed the interest generated by initiatives of an associative nature that work on the recovery of elements and cultural values.
 The president, Anna Cuatrecasas, thanked the reception of the institution and briefly reviewed the causes that had been involved in the project of the Association.
 Among these, one finds, on the one hand, the circumstance of being a proprietor from many years ago of a Clementi & Company piano and, on the other, having coincided with a group of enthusiastic people, with similar interests and with complementary abilities to carry out the project.